speechbrain/speechbrain/README.md

 with making sure that the changes introduced lend themselves to painless further improvements.

-Fourthly, use the tools that GitHub has: comment on specific code lines, suggest edits, and once eveyrone involved has agreed that the PR is ready to merge, merge the request and delete the feature branch.
+Fourthly, use the tools that GitHub has: comment on specific code lines, suggest edits, and once everyone involved has agreed that the PR is ready to merge, merge the request and delete the feature branch.

 Fifthly, though code review is a place for professional constructive criticism,